The Essential ABC’s of Real Estate Lingo (Part 3)

 What’s mortgage insurance?

 Mortgage insurance is usually required for down payments that are less than 20% of the home or property value.
 This provides a safety net for the lender in the event that the buyer is unable to go through with the purchase.
 Mortgage insurance increases the cost of the loan, but it also lowers the risk to the lender.
-They make it possible for people without a 20% downpayment to be able to purchase in the current market.
+They make it possible for people without a 20% downpayment to purchase in the current market.

 What does it mean if the property is sold conditionally?